kennytilton/web-mx/src/tiltontec/example/quick_start/README.md

 (div {:class :intro}
     (h2 "The speed is now...")
     (span {:class :digi-readout}
+      {:name :speedometer
-      {:mph       65
+       :mph       65
-       :too-fast? (cF (> (mget me :mph) 55)) :speedo-text (cF (str (mget me :mph) " mph" (when (mget me :too-fast?) " Slow down?")))}
+       :too-fast? (cF (> (mget me :mph) 55)) :speedo-text (cF (str (mget me :mph) " mph" (when (mget me :too-fast?)
+"Slow down?")))}
       (mget me :speedo-text)))
 ```
 The `too-fast?` property is fed by the reactive formula `(cF (> (mget me :mph) 55))`.
 When `mph` changes, `too-fast?` will be recomputed, then `speedo-text`.

-Matrix properties form the same one-way graph (DAG) as found in the Flux pattern, but without us doing anything: Matrix internals detect the DAG for us by transparently recording dependencies.
+Matrix properties, behind the scenes, form the same one-way graph (DAG) as found in the Flux pattern, but without us doing anything: Matrix internals detect the DAG automatically and transparently.

-Aside: different instances can have different formulas for the same property, further extending the "prototype" reusability win.
+Side note: different instances can have different formulas for the same property, further extending the "prototype" reusability win.

 ## Random state access
 A widget property can retrieve state as needed from any other component.